 A request for an initial evaluation is made when it is suspected that a child may be a student with a disability who may need special education services (34 C.F.R. § 300.301).
 Requests for initial evaluations may be made for a variety of reasons dealing with communication, motor, adaptive, cognitive or pre-readiness skills associated with academics, and/or behavior concerns surrounding social/emotional development.
-The procedural safeguards under the Individuals with Disabilities Education Act (IDEA) apply when the student is referred for a special education evaluation by the parent or the LEA as defined in Chapter 4.
+The procedural safeguards under the Individuals with Disabilities Education Act (IDEA) apply when the student is referred for a special education evaluation by the parent or the LEA as defined in Chapter 2.
+"Child Find."
+Refer to Chapter 4.
 "Evaluation and Eligibility" for information.